 One phenomenon to rule out included the dog’s reliance on subtle cues sent from the owner.
 Dogs are very attentive to our body language, so it’s easy for them to select certain items simply because we are moving our heads in that direction or looking at the item.

-We may do this unintentionally, but dogs feed into these cues.
+We may do this unintentionally, but dogs being masters in reading body language, feed into these cues.

 Turns out, the horse was quite sensitive to the building tension of his trainer when he was asked to solve a math problem and the release of tension when he got to the correct number.
 This release of tension therefore informed the horse that it was time to stop tapping his hoof.
 Because of this phenomenon, now, people studying animal cognition refer to it as “The Clever Hans effect.”